BassiStefano/BI_Projects/2-Power_BI/README.md

-I have realized this dashboard through Power BI for monitoring the business trips of LA company based employers.
+I have realized this dashboard through Power BI for monitoring the employers business trips of LA company based.

 I wanted to highlight how many specific and detailed information we can get through data visualization tool once we have collected data.
 For example we can get the following: